-In the mornings children are taught English and Maths in four small, even sized groups which allows us to address the needs of every child.
+In the mornings children are taught English and Maths, there is a Teaching Assistance in classes most mornings so there are opportunities for smaller group work which allows us to address the needs of every child.

 In the afternoons there is a Rec/Y1 class, a Y2/3/4 class, and a Y5/6 class.